 These are nutritionally enhanced for those consumers that are looking for natural foods with more essential nutrients.
 These eggs provide an additional source of DHA omega-3 fatty acids by giving a small amount of fish oil (same kind of oil in fish oil supplements) to the chickens’ feed.
 As well, marigold extract is added as a source of lutein and the eggs are also fortified with extra vitamin D.

-One egg serving provides 125 mg of DHA, 0.5 mg of lutein and is an excellent source of vitamin D.
+One egg serving provides 125 mg of DHA, 0.5 mg of lutein and

 8. Organic Eggs